Islamic veiling practices by country: Bangladesh

 Veiling was historically not common in Bangladesh.
 Middle- and upper-class women dressed in modern Western clothing and working class women in traditional Indian sari, and veiling was seen by the middle class as a sign of low class and low education.
 In the 1980s, veils were reportedly a rare sight in the capital of Dhaka.

-From the 1990s onward veiling gradually become more common as Bangladesh began to be Islamised due the rise of political Islam and Islamic revivalism in society triggered by the Iranian revolution, the rise of the Afghan mujahideen and the Grand Mosque seizure, thus by the early 21st-century veiling started to become common.
+From the 1990s onward veiling gradually become more common as Bangladesh began to be Islamised under the rule of Hussain Muhammad Ershad (following into the footsteps of his predecessor Ziaur Rahman), accompanied the rise of political Islam and Islamic revivalism in society triggered by normalisation of bilateral relationship with Pakistan (then under the rule of Zia-ul-Haq), the Iranian revolution, the rise of the Afghan mujahideen and the Grand Mosque seizure, thus by the early 21st-century veiling started to become common.